slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On authenticity

 <!--
+> *"Always be radically honest, but use your honesty as a gift not as a weapon.
+Your honesty should benefit others."
+-- Kevin Kelly*

 - Honesty is an antidote to impostor syndrome.
 - CHANGE YOUR ACTIONS, NOT YOURSELF.
 Your identity is this made up thing that you’re emotionally attached to.
 It’s a mirage in the desert.
 And the quickest way to change yourself is to realize that there’s no real self to change. truth-a-better-way-to-talk-about-ourselves.
 - You must play by your rules, funnel your weird stuff to give you some advantage.